 What is the difference between modular and composable commerce?

 Modular commerce took headless commerce a step further by separating backend services (eg: file storage, databases, APIs) from each other, allowing them to be offered individually rather than purchasing a prepackaged system.
-Composable commerce builds on that by allowing retailers to gain complete end-to-end control over both back-end and front-end, choosing and implementing only the services they need when they need them.
+Composable commerce builds on that by allowing retailers to gain complete end-to-end control over both back-end and front-end, choosing and implementing only the services they need when needed.

 Think of modular commerce as having the ability to combine bricks from different LEGO sets.
 By comparison, composable commerce is analogous to combining bricks from any toy brand in any configuration you desire.